bevyengine/bevy/_release-content/release-notes/transform_gizmo.md

 pull_requests: [23435]
 ---

+*TODO: Add a screenshot or GIF of the transform gizmo in use in the viewport.*

 An opt-in interactive transform gizmo is now available for translating, rotating, and scaling entities in the viewport.
 This is useful for editor-like workflows, level design tools, and rapid prototyping.

 Add `TransformGizmoPlugin`, mark a camera with `TransformGizmoCamera`, and tag entities with `TransformGizmoFocus`: